yash-seth/edrivefms/README.md

-# E–Drive – File Management System
+# E–Drive – Cloud Storage Solution
 A Cloud Storage Solution, with a functional front-end and back-end.
 Developed using React framework for the front-end and Firebase and Node.js as the backend.
 Functionalities include authentication, file upload/download/sharing, global search within a user’s view, easy navigation among others.